Skip to main content

 Six months on, what have organisations learned from the biggest software outage the world has seen?

-In July last year, the global CrowdStrike outage wreaked havoc on businesses across every sector and frustrated end-users around the world.
+In July last year, a mass outage wreaked havoc on businesses across every sector, impacting end-users around the world.

 No one was spared, from airlines to retailers, manufacturers to government services.
 The outage cost Fortune 500 companies an estimated $5.4 billion.

-But six months on from the cyber incident that shook the world, what has been learnt?
-And are organisations any closer to preventing an incident of this scale from happening again?
+But six months on from the cyber incident that shook the world, what has been learnt by businesses?
+And are they any closer to preventing an incident of this scale from happening again?

 To find out, we surveyed software development professionals at 400 organisations with $10m+ revenue in the US, UK, and Germany to discover just how prepared they were for the incident and how it impacted their future plans, investments, third-party provider relationships, and much much more.